-During our journey, FiBRA’s artists had the opportunity to embark on a once in a lifetime opportunity to live the Kogis and Wayuus during a transitional time in Colombian history and the future of Indigenous Cultures.
+During our journey, FiBRA’s artists had the opportunity to embark on a once in a lifetime opportunity to live with the Kogi and Wayuu communities during a transitional time in Colombian history and the future of Indigenous Cultures.
 We were faced with the realities of globalisation and the impact on the ecosystem and society due to bad management of the natural resources, plastic pollution and the increase of tourism in indigenous territories and sacred areas.

-Tourism to Colombia has grown more than 300% since 2006 when 1 million foreigners visited the country.
-Indigenous communities isolated for hundreds of years are now confronted with new economic models, new materials and new ways of interacting with other cultures.
-Their home and natural environment are perceived as a source of income for national interests, especially after the peace treaty with illegal armed forces was signed.
-Due to these communities’ geographical location, an organised touristic program is not yet put into place leaving them on their own to confront the challenges imposed by new visitors.
+Tourism in Colombia has grown more than 300% since 2006 when 1 million foreigners visited the country.* Indigenous communities isolated for hundreds of years, who do not even speak the national language (Spanish), are now confronted with new economic models, new materials and new ways of interacting with other cultures.
+Their home and natural environment are now perceived as a source of income for national interests, especially now the peace treaty negotiations with armed forces are being signed.
+Due to these communities’ geographical location, an organised touristic program was not put in place leaving them on their own to confront the challenges imposed by new visitors.

 Design & Development by Lars Høie